Keyboard shortcuts

 These are computed once at initialization and used directly as LP constraint matrix entries.

-Step 6 — Model Order Selection (AIC)
+Step 6 — Model Order Selection (PACF)

 Key Properties